ArtemGr/ip2location.rs/README.md

 #### What's there.

 Not much by now.

-This piece helps opening and closing the database and let's you turn the IP address into ISO2 country code.
+This piece helps opening and closing the database and lets you turn the IP address into ISO2 country code.

 #### Requirements.
 This thing needs a little preparation.